sjomik2000/SolicitorSync/README.md

 - [x] Create GitHub repository.
 - [x] Download a model database and set it up in SQLite.
 - [x] Create a connection string to Database and test access using the program.cs .
-- [ ] Create a RESTful API with CRUD operations to manage case files.
-Implement routing and HTTP methods (GET, POST, PUT, DELETE).
+- [x] Create a RESTful API with CRUD operations to manage case files.
+Implement routing and HTTP methods for Create, Update, Get, GetAll and Delete requests for the temporary database.
+- [ ] Integrate API calls into SQL database.
 - [ ] Create Controllers, Services and Data Access Layers for the API.
 - [ ] Integrate Swagger for API documentation.
 Write unit tests for core functionality (services/business logic).